He really is experiencing what could be a once-in-a-lifetime opportunity or experience.

 And so that's what I think we're looking to hear from the Prime Minister today.

-Uh this is certainly a friendly meeting.
+This is certainly a friendly meeting.

 It's certainly one that's a continuation of a lot of conversations that the President and other people have had.

-Uh talking is not of and by itself a policy.
+Talking is not of and by itself a policy.

 You've got to think you're going to be able to achieve something with that.

-And the problem that we've seen continuously with Iran and Syria, not only in Iraq, but in Lebanon, in terms of the Palestinian Israeli conflict and elsewhere, is that they say perfectly wonderful nice things about their desire to be helpful and their desire to see the situation improve.
+And the problem that we've seen continuously with Iran and Syria, not only in Iraq, but in Lebanon in terms of the Palestinian-Israeli conflict and elsewhere, is that they say perfectly wonderful nice things about their desire to be helpful and their desire to see the situation improve.

 But the actions they take are funding of terrorism, funding of militia groups, direct support for those people that oppose the things in practice that they rhetorically say they're in favor of.

-So I think we've got a lot of questions about uh whether some kind of conversation or dialogue with these countries is really appropriate given their unwillingness to take even the most basic actions to stop doing some of the negative things that they've been doing in Iraq.
+So I think we've got a lot of questions about whether some kind of conversation or dialogue with these countries is really appropriate given their unwillingness to take even the most basic actions to stop doing some of the negative things that they've been doing in Iraq.

 Can you give us the White House definition of or when we'll know when the mission, quote unquote, is complete?